• Skip to primary navigation

 Here is a visual overview of the ingredients in the recipe.
 Scroll down to the printable recipe card at the bottom of this post for quantities!

-ingredients for strawberry banana smoothie with text labels
+overhead view of ingredients to make strawberry banana smoothie with text labels

 Ingredient notes